purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/feed-ranking.md

 > AUC:
 >- Provides a comprehensive metric to evaluate the model's ability to distinguish between clicked and non-clicked items.
 >- Is particularly useful for imbalanced datasets where the number of clicks may be much smaller than the number of non-clicks.
+>Background CTR refers to the average Click Through Rate (CTR) observed in the dataset or a specific subset of data.
+It reflects the inherent likelihood of clicks across all items without considering individual item characteristics.
+For example, if the overall CTR of the platform is 0.02, it means that, on average, 2% of all shown items are clicked.

 **Online Metrics**
 - For non-stationary data, offline metrics are not usually a good indicator of performance.
 Online metrics need to reflect the level of engagement from users once the model is deployed, i.e., Conversion rate (ratio of clicks with the number of feeds).